CodeRahman/portfolio/README.md

 * HTML5
 * CSS3
+* JavaScript
 * GitHub

 ### Features

-This website contains 4 pages
+This website contains 6 pages

 * Home
 * About
 * Resume
 * Projects
+* Experience
+* Contact

 Home, About and Projects are written in HTML while Resume is a pdf file.